wesleyem/th57/EPS.md

 1. `BAT` switch ... **Off**
 1. Land as soon as possible

-> Note: ![Image][c] Switching the Main Battery Off opens the main battery relay, which causes the “STBY BATT ON” light to illuminate.
+> Note: ![Image][c] Switching the Main Battery Off opens the main battery relay, which causes the `STBY BATT ON` light to illuminate.
 As long as the ESS No. 1 bus is being powered normally, the standby battery will not be depleted.

 ---
 ### Battery Temp Caution

+##### Indications

+1. `BATTERY TEMP` caution light

+##### Corrective Action

+1. `BAT` Switch ... **Off**
+1. Land as soon as possible

+> Note: ![Image][c] Switching the Main Battery Off opens the main battery relay, which causes the `STBY BATT ON` light to illuminate.
+As long as the ESS No. 1 bus is being powered normally, the standby battery will not be depleted.

 ---
 ### Spare Caution

+##### Indications

+1. `SPARE` caution light which indicates improper wiring of the caution panel

+##### Corrective Action

+1. Check for other indications
+1. Land as soon as possible

 ---
 ## Fuel System